Slot car racing: Slot racing organizations

 The International Slot Racing Association (ISRA) sanctions a World Slot Car Racing Championship in a different country every year.

-In 2004, the True Scale Racing Federation (TSRF) was established by former pro 1:24 racer Phillipe de Lespinay (aka: PdL) with the goal being to establish a North American "true scale" 1:24 and 1:32 North American racing series.
+In 2004, the True Scale Racing Federation (TSRF) was established by former pro 1:24 racer Phillipe de Lespinay with the goal being to establish a North American "true scale" 1:24 and 1:32 North American racing series.
 The TSRF concept is very similar to full-scale "spec" racing where only TSRF approved equipment can be used for competition.
 Many other countries have national organisations, for example the British Slot Car Racing Association (BSCRA) have been running national championships since 1964.